Tbrown1998/Retail-Sales-Analysis-Query-/README.md

 ## Project Objectives
 1. **Data Preparation** - Data understanding, exploration, data loading.
 2. **Retail Sales Database Setup** – Establish and populate a database using the provided sales data.
+3. **Import Data** - Import sales data to populate the cretated sales table
-3. **Data Cleaning** – Detect and eliminate records containing missing or null values to ensure data quality.
+4. **Data Cleaning** – Detect and eliminate records containing missing or null values to ensure data quality.
-4. **Key Business Insights (EDA)** – Conduct an initial analysis to gain insights into the dataset's structure and key trends.
+5. **Key Business Insights (EDA)** – Conduct an initial analysis to gain insights into the dataset's structure and key trends.
 Utilize SQL queries to address critical business questions and extract meaningful insights from the sales data.
-5. **Business Findings and Reccommendations** – Provide Business recommendations using insights & trends gotten from the sales data.
+6. **Business Findings and Reccommendations** – Provide Business recommendations using insights & trends gotten from the sales data.

 ## Dataset Description
 The dataset contains transaction records from a retail store, including details such as: